Devolutions/gfwx-rs/README.md

 ## Features

-Library support all features of original implementation except:
+Library supports all features of original implementation except:
-- It only support u8 data, when original implementation support 8-bit and 16-bit data both signed and unsigned
+- It only supports u8 data, when original implementation supports 8-bit and 16-bit data both signed and unsigned
 - Bayer mode is not supported

 However, original implementation supports only channels in interleaved format (for example, [R1, G1, B1, R2, B2, G2, ...]) and always transform channels to planar format.
 This is not suitable for color spaces which already use planar channel format (for example, YUV420).

-For this type of data our library provides low-level `compress_aux_data` and `decompress_aux_data` functions.
+For this type of data, our library provides low-level `compress_aux_data` and `decompress_aux_data` functions.
 This functions do not encode header, execute and encode ColorTransformProgram and accept 16-bit image data in planar channels format with boost already applied.

-This functions are a little bit more complex to use, but provide more flexibility in case you need only image data compression and decompression.
+These functions are a little bit more complex to use, but provide more flexibility in case you need only image data compression and decompression.
 You can manually encode the header with `Header::encode()`, encode `ColorTransformProgram` with `ColorTransformProgram::encode()` and execute it and apply boost with `ColorTransformProgram::transform()` (for planar channels) and `ColorTransformProgram::transform_and_to_planar()` (for interleaved channels).
 Also, instead of using `ColorTransformProgram` you can use `interleaved_to_planar()` and `planar_to_interleaved()` that also can skip some channels during transformation (for example, skip Alpha channel in RGBA).

-You can find a complete example on how to use this functions in `examples/test_app.rs` or by looking into `compress_simple` and `decompress_simple` implementation in `src/lib.rs`.
+You can find a complete example on how to use these functions in `examples/test_app.rs` or by looking into `compress_simple` and `decompress_simple` implementation in `src/lib.rs`.